How to Grow an Edible Flower Container Garden

 Wait for the plants to grow.
 About a week later, little green shield-shaped leaves will poke their way through the soil.
 Give them a drink of water.

-Harvest the crop.
 When several leaves have appeared and the bright flowers bloom, they are ready to eat.

 Add a few nasturtium leaves and flowers to a mixed leaf salad.
 If you leave some flowers on the stalks, they will form tiny wrinkled seeds.
-You can eat these, too!
+You can eat those too!
 Make flowery ice cubes by putting flowers into an ice cube tray with water, then freeze.

 6. Care for Your Plants